Skip to main content

 }

-effect from Cloudinary transformation to the images, we can easily make sure their colours are reserved even in inverted mode (dark or light).
+This filter effect also applies to all images within the app.
+By adding the e_negate effect from Cloudinary transformation to the images, you can easily make sure their colours are preserved even in inverted mode (dark or light).

 https://res.cloudinary.com/mayashavin/image/upload/e_negate/20-12-2D-pie.png